Hagley have a handful of "internal" (members vs members) and "external" (inter-club), competitions each year. Any

 16x12 is obviously a 4:3 aspect ratio - the same as the digital 1400x1050 is.
 If of course you have your camera set to an alternative aspect ratio, be it square 1X1) or some people prefer a 3:2 ratio, then you will need to account for this when preparing images for printing or of course ensure that you are buying correctly sized mounts.

 For preservation of quality of image you should print at 300 dpi but please bear in mind that you cannot simply print an image that was already reduced to, and saved at, a lower resolution.
 If you have an image that has been "saved small" and attempt to print it at 16"x12" it will likely look terribly pixelated and give the effect that it is blurred or out of focus.

 It is crucial to realise this if using an external lab as your digital representation will look fine and you will be very disappointed by the printed result.

-If in doubt, please speak to someone with more printing / technical knowledge - "Swinging Rich" would be a good choice.
+If in doubt, please speak to someone with more printing / technical knowledge within the club.

 The print title should be clearly legible and in the correct orientation on the rear

 of the mount or image - do take care that it cannot be seen through the image and DO NOT put your name within the image or on the front of the image or mount.